mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-26-Scheduled-Task-with-Least-Privilege-Service-Account/README.md

 ---

-## Objective
+## Overview

-The objective of this lab is to use a governed service account to run a scheduled task while maintaining least privilege.
+In this lab, I used the governed `svc-audit-review` service account to run a Windows scheduled task while maintaining least privilege.

-This lab builds on Lab 25, where the `svc-audit-review` service account was created, documented, and validated as a governed non-human identity.
+This lab built on Lab 25, where the account was created, documented, and validated as a non-human identity.

-In Lab 26, that service account is used to run a controlled automation task without being added to privileged Active Directory groups.
+The service account received only the folder permissions and Windows user right required to execute the task.
+It was not added to an administrative or privileged Active Directory group.

 ---

 ## Business Problem

-Monroe Redstone Technology Group needs a way to run routine audit-review automation without using a personal administrator account or granting unnecessary privileges to a service account.
+MRTG needed to run routine audit-review automation without using a personal administrator account or granting unnecessary privileges to a service account.

-In many environments, service accounts are overprivileged because administrators give them broad access just to make a task work.
+Service accounts are often overprivileged because broad permissions are assigned simply to make an automated process work.

 This creates risk because service accounts may:

-- Run automated jobs
+- Run without direct user interaction
-- Access files or systems
-- Persist for long periods of time
+- Persist for long periods
-- Be forgotten after implementation
-- Have permissions that are rarely reviewed
+- Access sensitive resources
+- Store reusable credentials
+- Receive limited review
+- Become targets for credential theft
-- Become a target for misuse or lateral movement
+- Support lateral movement when overprivileged

-This lab demonstrates a safer approach by granting the service account only the specific permissions required to run the scheduled task.
+This lab addressed that risk by granting the service account only the access required for one controlled scheduled task.

 ---

 ## Lab Summary

-In this lab, I configured the `svc-audit-review` service account to run a scheduled task named `MRTG Audit Review Marker`.

-The task runs a PowerShell script that writes a timestamped audit-review marker to an output file.
+I created a dedicated `C:\MRTG-Audit` folder and a PowerShell audit-review marker script.

-The service account was granted Modify access only to the required folder and was assigned the `Log on as a batch job` right through Group Policy.
+The `svc-audit-review` account received Modify permission on only the required folder.
+The `Log on as a batch job` user right was configured through Group Policy so the account could run a scheduled task while no user was logged on.

-The account was not added to privileged groups.
+I created the `MRTG Audit Review Marker` task without enabling highest privileges.
+The task successfully generated a timestamped output file.

+A final group membership review confirmed that the service account remained a member of only Domain Users.

+---

+## Objectives

+- Create a pre-lab Hyper-V checkpoint
+- Create a dedicated audit folder
+- Create a PowerShell validation script
+- Identify the scheduled task batch-logon requirement
+- Configure `Log on as a batch job`
+- Grant only the required NTFS folder permissions
+- Create a scheduled task using the governed service account
+- Avoid running the task with highest privileges
+- Confirm the account remained non-privileged
+- Execute the task and validate its output
+- Create a post-lab Hyper-V checkpoint

+---

+## Scope

+### Included

+- Hyper-V checkpoints
+- Audit folder creation
+- PowerShell script creation
+- NTFS permission assignment
+- Group Policy user rights configuration
+- Scheduled task configuration
+- Service account group membership review
+- Task execution
+- Output validation
+- Audit evidence collection

+### Not Included

+- Group Managed Service Account deployment
+- Credential vault integration
+- Automated password rotation
+- Centralized script repository
+- PowerShell code signing
+- SIEM monitoring
+- Production change approval
+- Scheduled task alerting
+- Service account logon restriction GPOs
+- Enterprise job-scheduling platform integration

 ---